bdeboe/isc-datafest/TUTORIAL.md

 ```Shell
 dbt run
 ```

+Take a look at the table dbt_Workshop.WalmartState

-Ex 3 - we will now work with input variables in our models.
-Create a file called WalmartStore.sql in /dbt/datafest/model/Workshop with the following contents:
+**Ex 3 - we will now work with input variables in our models.
+Create a file called WalmartStore.sql in /dbt/datafest/model/Workshop with the following contents:**

 WITH WalmartStore AS (